troublescope/TelegramZipUploader/README.md

-# Zip and Upload Script to Telegram Chat
+# Zip and Upload Script

 This shell script zips a specified folder, adds a timestamp and counter to the zip file name, then uploads the zip file to a Telegram channel using a bot.